Unlabeled Principal Component Analysis and Matrix Completion: Theoretical Foundations

-In what follows we describe conditions under which finitely many $X \in \M$ explain the data $\tilde{X}$ in the above sense.
-We exploit recent results of \cite{tsakiris2020exposition,tsakiris2020results}, where a family of generically finitely completable $\Omega$'s was studied and conjectured to encompass all $\Omega$'s with that property.
-The following definition is needed for the description of the family.
+In what follows we describe conditions under which finitely many $X \in \M_r$ explain the data $\tilde{X}$ for UMC.
+We exploit recent results of \cite{tsakiris2023low,tsakiris2020results}, where a family of generically finitely completable $\Omega$'s was studied.
+The following definition \citep{sturmfels1993maximal} is needed for the description of the family. \begin{definition} An $(r,m)$-SLMF (Support of a Linkage Matching Field) is a set